odan/odan.github.io/_posts/2019-12-06-php-best-practice-2019.md

 * Declare all class dependencies only within the constructor.
 * Don't inject the container (PSR-11).
 The service locator is an anti-pattern.
 * A constructor can accept only dependencies as object.
-* Scalar data types (string, int, float, array) for the constructor is not allowed.
+* Scalar data types (string, int, float, array) are not allowed for the constructor.
 Pass them as parameter object.

 ## Tools